-There are some other things to consider when you decide whether to prioritize SEO services for lawyers, PPC, or both.
+There are other things to consider when deciding whether to prioritize SEO services for lawyers, PPC, or both.
 PPC can help you achieve results very quickly.
-You are also able to determine which keywords will trigger your ads to display.
+You can also determine which keywords will trigger your ads to display.

+There's also the issue of credibility.
+Some people will refuse to click ads because they believe organic search results will be more reliable.
 On the other hand, SEO can boost organic search metrics.
-There's also the issue of credibility.
-Some people will refuse to click ads because they believe organic search results are going to be more reliable.

 PPC and Your Immigration Law Firm

-If you add PPC to your immigration law firm's digital marketing campaigns, you can increase traffic and conversions for keywords that you have carefully selected.
-This approach can help you to acquire more clients quickly.
+Add PPC to your immigration law firm's digital marketing campaigns.
+You can increase traffic and conversions for keywords you have carefully selected.
+This approach can help you to acquire more more immigration clients quickly.

 However, it takes preliminary work that includes keyword research, selecting an advertising method, writing ad creatives, setting a budget, and delivering the results.

 After your PPC campaign is launched, there's the matter of campaign monitoring, analytics, and optimization.
 While the results are nearly always worthwhile, many law firms work with a high-performance digital marketing agency.
-This setup allows them to get the best results while still leaving time to properly serve legal clients.
+This setup allows them to get the best results while leaving time to serve legal clients properly.